micmejia/bible-dump/NKJV/Numbers/Num 24.md

 ###### 1
-Now when Balaam saw that it pleased the Lord to bless Israel, he did not go as at other times, to seek to use [^a]sorcery, but he set his face toward the wilderness.
+Now when Balaam saw that it pleased the Lord to bless Israel, he did not go as at other times, to seek to use sorcery, but he set his face toward the wilderness.

 ###### 2
 And Balaam raised his eyes, and saw Israel encamped according to their tribes; and the Spirit of God came upon him.